thesunny/twux/README.md

 # Tailwind User Experience

-Twux is a simple and powerful way to build re-usable type-safe components with Tailwind in a 2.5 KB library.
+Twux is a simple and powerful way to build re-usable type-safe React components with Tailwind in a 2.5 KB library.

 ```tsx
 const MyButton = twux("text-white bg-blue-500", "button");